dmarienburg/SSVF-Repositry-DQ-Processor/README.md

 This program stream lines the processes of extracting HMIS client ID numbers from SSVF DQ reports.

 Release Notes:
+v.1.22--New Reporting Categories Update
+Release Date: 12/08/2015
+  What's New:
+    Two new reporting categories, "VAMC Station Number" and "HP Screening Score", have been added to the Reporting Categories dropdown menu to keep the program up to date with the latest VA reporting requirements.

 v.1.21--Minor Update
 Release Date: 10/20/2015
   What's New: